 All farmers and horsemen are aware that, while their horses are kept the year round in a stable, and fed largely on dried grains and dried grass, they are very liable to be constipated; but it is also quite universally known that as the same horses are turned out to grass, in fact as soon as they are put upon their natural food, the constipation vanishes.”

-Ultimately, Densmore was famous for publishing the following table, which has been used, often without credits, by many natural hygienists since.
+Densmore was famous for publishing the following table, which many natural hygienists have used since then.